martin-beran/fpga/mb50/README.md

 Opcode: 0x0d __(not implemented)__

-Reads one word (two bytes) from memory at the address in register `srcr`, stores the value into register `dstr`, increments `srcr` and exchanges values of registers `srcr` and `dstr`.
+Reads one word (two bytes) from memory at the address in register `srcr`, stores the value into register `dstr`, increments `srcr` by 2 and exchanges values of registers `srcr` and `dstr`.
 It does not modify flags.

 #### LDnf (Load if / if Not Flag)